All living things are made up of cells.

 Despite the incredible diversity of living things on the planet, the cells that make up every creature can be narrowed down into just two basic types: eukaryotic cells and prokaryotic cells.

 If I were to ask you to think of any living organism, chances are the organism you’d think of would be made up of eukaryotic cells.

 As with all Kristin Moon Science courses, students proceed at their own pace through the material.
-Videos, hands-on activities, and links to additional information are included to enhance the learning experience.
-Directions for three optional lab activities are included.
+Videos, simulations, hands-on activities, and links to additional information are included to enhance the learning experience.
+Directions for optional lab activities are included.

 To learn more about the material taught in this course, you can find the Scope and Sequence here: